httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## HTTP Signature Component Parameters Registry {#component-param-registry}

 This document defines several kinds of component identifiers, some of which can be parameterized in specific circumstances to provide unique modified behavior.
 IANA is asked to create and maintain a new registry typed "HTTP Signature Component Parameters" to record and maintain the set of parameters names, the component identifiers they are associated with, and the modifications these parameters make to the component value.
-Definitions of parameters MUST define the targets to which they apply and any incompatibilities with other parameters known at the time of definition.
+Definitions of parameters MUST define the targets to which they apply (such as specific field types, derived components, or contexts) and any incompatibilities with other parameters known at the time of definition.
 Initial values for this registry are given in {{iana-component-param-contents}}.
 Future assignments and modifications to existing assignments are to be made through the Expert Review registration policy {{?RFC8126}} and shall follow the template presented in {{iana-component-param-template}}.

 ### Registration Template {#iana-component-param-template}

 {: vspace="0"}
 Name:
 : A name for the parameter.
-The name MUST be an ASCII string that conforms to the `key` ABNF rule defined in {{STRUCTURED-FIELDS}} and SHOULD NOT exceed 20 characters in length.
+The name MUST be an ASCII string that conforms to the `key` ABNF rule defined in {{Section 3.1.2 STRUCTURED-FIELDS}} and SHOULD NOT exceed 20 characters in length.
 The name MUST be unique within the context of the registry.

 Description:
 : A description of the parameter's function.